lichray/container_incomplete/paper/incomplete.md

  1. Conditionally require the targeted containers to be complete types.

- 2. Define "Allocator completeness requirements" as a dependency of 1).
+ 2. Define "allocator completeness requirements" as a dependency of 1).

- 3. Require `std::allocator<T>` to unconditionally satisfy the "Allocator completeness requirements" defined in 2).
+ 3. Require `std::allocator<T>` to unconditionally satisfy the "allocator completeness requirements" defined in 2).

 Note that no change is needed for `scoped_allocator_adaptor`, since the